São Paulo (state): Highways

-The State of São Paulo has more duplicated highways than any country in Latin America with the exception of Mexico, and, according to a survey by the Confederação Nacional do Transporte (National Transport Confederation), the road system of the state is the best in Brazil, with 59.4% of its roads classified as "excellent".
+The State of São Paulo has more dual carriageways than any country in Latin America with the exception of Mexico, and, according to a survey by the Confederação Nacional do Transporte (National Transport Confederation), the road system of the state is the best in Brazil, with 59.4% of its roads classified as "excellent".
 The survey also found that of the 10 best Brazilian highways, nine are in São Paulo.

 The São Paulo highway system, however, is heavily criticized for the high cost imposed on its users.
 The state of São Paulo concentrates more than half of the toll roads in Brazil and a new toll plaza is created every 40 days average.
-According to a report of the Folha de S. Paulo, the cost of tolls to travel the coastal path of 4500 km of the federal highway BR-101, which connect Rio Grande do Norte to Rio Grande do Sul, is cheaper than to go through the 313 km of highways separating the municipalities of São Paulo and Ribeirão Preto.
+According to a report of the Folha de S.Paulo, the cost of tolls to travel the coastal path of 4500 km of the federal highway BR-101, which connect Rio Grande do Norte to Rio Grande do Sul, is cheaper than to go through the 313 km of highways separating the municipalities of São Paulo and Ribeirão Preto.
 The prices charged by private concessionaires who run the system are frequent targets of complaints from drivers.